 Identify the method of selecting project sponsors (including providing full access to grassroots faith-based and other community-based organizations).
 (HOPWA only) The Division of Energy, Housing and Community Resources issues a request for proposal statewide for a project sponsor.
 The applicant is chosen based on ability to provide HOPWA services statewide, either directly or through subcontracts.
-HOPWA-CV funds will be allocated to this category.
-Projects funded will reflect goals of the funding to prevent, prepare for and respond to the coronavirus (COVID-19).
 Describe how resources will be allocated among funding categories.
-For DEHCR's HOPWA and HOPWA-CV grants, assistance will be provided for: short term rental assistance associated supportive services housing counseling Describe threshold factors and grant size limits.
-HOPWA and HOPWA-CV funds are received from HUD as a formula grant annually.
+For DEHCR's HOPWA grants, assistance will be provided for: short term rental assistance associated supportive services housing counseling Describe threshold factors and grant size limits.
+HOPWA funds are received from HUD as a formula grant annually.
 Funds are awarded to one project sponsor.